§ 7501 Short title.

 (a) A person shall not operate as a viatical settlement provider without first having obtained an agency license in accordance with Chapter 17 of this title.

 (b) A person shall not operate as a viatical settlement agent without first having obtained a license as a life agent in accordance with Chapter 17 of this title.
-Notwithstanding the provisions of subsection (a), Chapter 17 appointment requirements shall not apply to viatical settlement agents performing viatical settlement functions.
+Notwithstanding the provisions of subsection (a) of this section, Chapter 17 appointment requirements shall not apply to viatical settlement agents performing viatical settlement functions.

 (c) A person shall not operate as a viatical settlement broker without first having obtained a license as a life broker in accordance with Chapter 17 of this title.